Behind the Candelabra

-Behind the Candelabra is a 2013 American biographical drama film directed by Steven Soderbergh.
-It dramatizes the last ten years in the life of pianist Liberace and the relationship that he had with Scott Thorson.
-It is based on Thorson's memoir, Behind the Candelabra: My Life with Liberace (1988).
-Richard LaGravenese wrote the screenplay.
-Jerry Weintraub was the executive producer.
+Behind the Candelabra is a 2013 American biographical comedy drama television film directed by Steven Soderbergh and written by Richard LaGravenese, based on the 1988 book by Scott Thorson and Alex Thorleifson.
+It dramatizes the last ten years in the life of pianist Liberace and the relationship that he had with Thorson.

 It premiered at the 2013 Cannes Film Festival on May 21, 2013, and competed for the Palme d'Or.
 It aired on HBO on May 26, 2013, and was given a cinematic release in the United Kingdom on June 7, 2013.
 The film received critical acclaim from television critics, including praise for the performances of Michael Douglas and Matt Damon.
 It marked the final onscreen acting role for Debbie Reynolds before her death in 2016.

 Plot

 In 1977, 18-year-old Scott Thorson, who works as an animal trainer for films, meets Bob Black, a Hollywood producer, in a gay bar in Los Angeles.
 At Black's urging, he leaves his adopted home in search of better-paying work.
 Black introduces Thorson to Liberace, who takes an immediate liking to the handsome younger man.
 Liberace invites the two backstage and then to his luxurious home in Las Vegas.

 Thorson observes that one of Liberace's beloved dogs has a temporary form of blindness, and with his veterinary assistant background, informs the famous pianist that he knows how to cure the condition.
 After treating the dog, Thorson becomes Liberace's "assistant" at the performer's request.
 Thorson also becomes employed as Liberace's stage chauffeur, driving a Rolls-Royce limousine onto the stage for Liberace's grand entrances.

 Thorson moves in with Liberace and becomes his lover.
 At this point, Thorson says that he is bisexual because he is also attracted to women.
 Liberace is sympathetic, informing him that he wanted and tried to love women, but was exclusively attracted to men.
-He relates a story of a "divine healing" in which a "messenger" informed him that God still loved him.
+A devout Catholic, he relates a story of a "divine healing" in which an angelic "messenger" dressed as a nun informed him that God still loved him.